Spinal Cord Cross Section Model

 • Dorsal Horns (Posterior Horns): These horns receive sensory information from the body via dorsal root ganglia.
 They contain interneurons that process sensory input before relaying it to other parts of the spinal cord or the brain.
 Different sensory modalities (touch, pain, temperature, proprioception) are organized within specific laminae (layers) of the dorsal horn.

 • Ventral Horns (Anterior Horns): These are larger and contain motor neurons whose axons exit the spinal cord via ventral roots to innervate skeletal muscles.
 The size and organization of the ventral horns vary depending on the segment of the spinal cord, reflecting the distribution of motor neurons to different muscle groups.
-For example, the cervical and lumbar enlargements contain larger ventral horns due to the innervation of the limbs.
+Take this: the cervical and lumbar enlargements contain larger ventral horns due to the innervation of the limbs.

 • Lateral Horns: Found only in the thoracic and upper lumbar segments of the spinal cord, these horns contain preganglionic sympathetic neurons involved in the autonomic nervous system.
 These neurons regulate functions such as heart rate, blood pressure, and digestion.